History of Water Contamination Cases in the US - Finding Solutions To Water Pollutions

 What Happens When Drinking Water is Contaminated?

-People drinking contaminated water might experience symptoms like diarrhea, nausea, stomach cramps, and vomiting.
+People who drink contaminated water may experience symptoms such as diarrhea, nausea, stomach cramps, and vomiting.

 Prolonged exposure to harmful contaminants can result in more serious health issues, including neurological disorders, liver damage, and reproductive problems.